-- Achieve personal income target and contribute to team target, by renewing significant (including 6 figure plus partnerships) annual income from an established portfolio of corporate supporters. - Increase uplift income in current partnerships, ensuring a higher level of giving on a sustainable basis in future years. - Champion initiatives, projects and events that ensure income growth. - Develop and maintain proactive and effective relationships with supporters and stakeholders at all levels, notably at a senior level. - Ensure accurate and timely administration of your accounts including financial paperwork, recording income on the CRM system, and carrying out donor due diligence, with support for some administration provided across team by a Partnerships Executive. - Stay well-networked in the sector and up to date with trends and developments in the charity sector and your partners' key sectors. - Provide support for fundraising events including, at times, ownership and organisation of guest management and briefings. - Represent DofE with passion and credibility at external events and meetings. - Actively participate in regular internal meetings, contributing to the evolution and success of the Fundraising Strategy and driving projects and initiatives to success.
+- Build a robust new business pipeline by prospecting, developing and winning new income from corporate partnerships, achieving a personal income target and contributing to the Corporate Partnerships team target. - Proactively develop senior volunteer / board relationships to support the cultivation and conversion of new partnerships. - Continually top up the new business pipeline with relevant, qualified leads. - Lead on managing new business pitches including supporting and briefing senior stakeholders accompanying you to key meetings and engagements. - Champion initiatives, projects and events that help the team to cultivate and win new partners. - Work effectively with the partnership management team to ensure a strong understanding of the corporate partnership offering and pitch realistic and achievable propositions to prospects. - Ensure accurate and timely administration of prospects including recording progress and income won on the CRM system, and carrying out donor due diligence, with support for some administration provided across team by a Partnerships Executive. - Stay well-networked in the sector and up to date with trends and developments in the charity sector and partners' key sectors. - Provide support for fundraising events including, at times, ownership and organisation of guest management and briefings specifically supporting corporate fundraising goals. - Represent DofE with passion and credibility at external events and meetings. - Actively participate in regular internal meetings, contributing to the evolution and success of the Fundraising Strategy and driving projects and initiatives to success.